Concussion Treatment

 Concussion Rehab

-is a comprehensive treatment approach to address the wide range of symptoms associated with a concussion or brain injury, including headaches, dizziness, vertigo, blurred vision, visual motion sensitivity, cognitive and emotional symptoms, and exercise intolerance.
+is a comprehensive treatment approach designed to address the diverse symptoms associated with concussion or brain injury.
+These symptoms include headaches, dizziness, vertigo, blurred vision, visual motion sensitivity, cognitive and emotional challenges, and exercise intolerance.

-Evidence-based physiotherapy assessment and treatment for post-concussion symptoms are provided to individuals (18+ years) who need education and management for a recent concussion injury or for those experiencing a concussion injury with persistent symptoms (also known as post-concussion syndrome).
+Evidence-based physiotherapy assessment and treatment are provided for individuals aged 18 and older who require education and management for a recent concussion injury, or for those experiencing persistent symptoms, known as post-concussion syndrome.

-Every concussion is unique, so my treatment approach is specially designed to meet the needs of each individual and their specific symptoms.
+Each concussion is unique, so my treatment approach is tailored to meet the individual needs and specific symptoms of each patient.

 Physiotherapy for Acute Concussions

-If you can seek treatment within the first couple of weeks or months after a concussion, you can recover quicker from your concussion injury, lower the chance of symptoms returning, and return to work, school, sports, or other activities as soon as possible.
+If you seek treatment within the first few weeks or months after a concussion, you can recover more quickly from your injury.
+This can also reduce the likelihood of symptoms returning and help you return to work, school, sports, or other activities as soon as possible.

 What is a concussion?

-• A concussion is a traumatic brain injury caused by forces that can result in various symptoms and functional issues.
-It may not involve a loss of consciousness.
+• A concussion is a type of traumatic brain injury caused by external forces, leading to various symptoms and functional issues.
+It does not always involve a loss of consciousness.

 • A direct impact of the head against a stationary object, such as a fall resulting in the head hitting the ground